brodude11/yohith-student-management-api/README.md

 Restores the database to the original baseline data provided in the assessment.
 This endpoint is mainly used during development and automated testing.

+---

 ## Design Decisions

-A few design decisions were made while developing this project:
+Some design decisions made during development are listed below:

 - The MVC architecture was used to separate routing, business logic and database queries.
 - A junction table (`teacher_student`) is used because teachers and students have a many-to-many relationship.
 - Parameterized SQL queries (`?`) are used throughout the project to help prevent SQL injection.
 - Jest and Supertest were used to automate API testing.
-- The database is reset before every test to ensure that tests are independent and repeatable.
+- The database is reset before each test run so that every test starts with the same baseline data.

+---

 ## Testing